tialaramex/realistic/README.md

 Today the built-in names are only e (the mathematical constant and base of the natural logarithm) and pi (the mathematical constant π)

+However in the built-in evaluator names are also given to the previous answer (last) and all numbered answers (#1, #2 and so on)

 (+ 1 2 3 4) == 10